jgw1202/Schedule_Management/README.md

 password VARCHAR(255) NOT NULL,

-userName VARCHAR(255) NOT NULL,
+user_name VARCHAR(255) NOT NULL,

 contents VARCHAR(255) NOT NULL,

-created_date DATE NOT NULL,
+created_at TIMESTAMP NOT NULL,

-updated_date DATE NOT NULL,
+updated_at TIMESTAMP NOT NULL,

 PRIMARY KEY (id),